IanLeCorbeau/CroWM/README.md

 * When a window closes, the window that previously had focus gets focused automatically.

+* The default key bindings were changed to be more vim-inspired.

 ### Future features

-* Change the default keybindings to be vim-like.

 * Automatic tiling.